BrooksConway/Homework3/README.md

 # Homework 3
 For this project, you will be able to work with a partner.
-You can select a partner and share one of the repl.it workspaces between the two of you.
+You can select a partner and share your github repository between the two of you.
 Additionally, you will need to have a design document where you have the specifications of your application.
 This could either be a text document that lives in your repl.it workspace or you could use another collaborate platform such as Google Docs or a Microsoft Word shared document.

 You will be creating a board game that is played using a graphical interface.
 The design and layout of the game will be left to you and your team.